 Mary Bennett, PharmD, Wake Forest University Baptist Medical Center

 Mary is a Drug Information Specialist at Wake Forest University Baptist Medical Center.
 She holds a Doctor of Pharmacy degree from the UNC Eshelman School of Pharmacy.

 Lindsey received her MSLS from UNC-Chapel Hill in 2008 and previously worked as a Graduate Assistant at UNC's Health Sciences Library.
-She is currently employed in Knowledge Management at Campbell Alliance, a pharmaceutical and biotechnology consulting firm.
+She has worked in knowledge management at a pharmaceutical consulting firm and now works as a library science lead for business projects at Cigna.
 Lindsey's interests include health literacy and consumer health information with a focus on cancer.

 Karen Crowell, MLIS, Clinical Information Specialist, Health Sciences Library, University of North Carolina at Chapel Hill

 Karen serves as the Health Sciences Library's liaison to clinical departments in the UNC School of Medicine and the UNC Health Care System.
 For the past ten years, she has supported patient care in the Surgery department.
 She attends case conferences during which surgical complications are discussed, providing information that can be used to improve patient safety and treatment outcomes.
 She is editor of a consumer health information guide, and she and her colleagues partner with physicians in the UNC Family Medicine Department to provide quality health information on a blog for listeners of the Your Health Radio show.

 Ann Hallyburton, MSLS, MPH, AHIP, Research and Instruction Librarian / Liaison to the Health and Human Sciences, Western Carolina University

 Ann’s work experience includes epidemiology research support and technical writing and editing.
 Her research interests include ways in which end users (consumers and practitioners) evaluate health information.